sguox002/leetcode/leetcode-all.md

 <<-669	Trim a Binary Search Tree    		63.2%	Easy
 trim so that all value in range [L,R] postorder.
+**
 ->>

 <<-701	Insert into a Binary Search Tree    		76.0%	Medium
-just insert in left or right. (use it as root is much complicated) ->>
+just insert in left or right. (use it as root is much complicated) there are multiple ways, we can insert it as a leaf node.
+->>

 <<-776	Split BST    		56.3%	Medium
-given a bst and a target value, split into two subtree so that one <= target and the other > target. most of the structure shall be kept.
+given a bst and a target value, split into two subtree so that all nodes in the subtree <= target and the other subtree > target. most of the structure shall be kept.
 - split the tree get smaller and bigger subtree
 - if root>target, we go left and split into smaller and larger. root->left=larger.